ImranMA/MicroCouriers/README.md

 # MicroCouriers (On Going)

 MicroCouriers is courier service application used to book and track orders.
 I am working on this application to demonstrate the modern   Architectural and design patterns.
 This is on going project and i will keep on updating along the way.
+Patterns and principles i have covered are

 * DDD
 * CQRS/Event Sourcing